Quick Summary

 - Audit Trails & Authentication: All signed documents come with a detailed audit trail that records every action taken on the document, ensuring its validity and authenticity.
 You can verify signer identities via text.

-- Integrations: Integrates natively with a wide range of platforms including Formdesk, Slack, Google Drive, and more, facilitating seamless workflows.
+- Integrations: Integrates natively with a wide range of platforms, including Formdesk, Slack, Google Drive, and more, facilitating seamless workflows.
 You can also access 2,000+ additional integrations via Zapier.

 Pricing